botekastel/boteOSCprojectsVRChat/woojer-haptics/README.md

 Purely proof of concept.

 Server listens on port 9006.
-I use a osc message forwarding script to send messages to this script and a few others.